 The art of Françoise Taylor

-Her series of engravings ‘Pointes Seches sur la Guerre’ was based on her experience of living in Belgium during the German Occupation, with the Deportations and the Allied Bombardment.
-Her literary interests led to a series of engravings for works by Kafka, Dostoievski, and Conrad, amongst others.
-These interests were extended when she moved to England after the war, where she was inspired to make illustrations for Alice in Wonderland, Malory’s Morte d’Arthur, and Coleridge’s The Rime of the Ancient Mariner, as well as various stories and nursery rhymes.
+Her series of engravings 'Pointes Sêches sur la Guerre' was based on her experience of living in Belgium during the German Occupation, with the Deportations and the Allied Bombardment.
+Françoise's literary interests led to a series of engravings for works by Kafka, Dostoievski, and Conrad, amongst others.
+These interests were extended when she moved to England after the war, producing illustrations for Alice in Wonderland, Malory's Morte d'Arthur, and Coleridge's The Rime of the Ancient Mariner, as well as various stories and nursery rhymes.

 After living in Oxford for two years, Françoise moved to Bolton in the North of England where she became fascinated by the buildings, street life, and parks of a Northern industrial town.
 Her wanderings led to a large collection of drawings and watercolours inspired by what she saw, which are a unique pictorial record of life in Bolton in the 1950s.

 Many of her later works arose from a continued interest in Alice in Wonderland and The Rime of the Ancient Mariner.
 In these and many other drawings and engravings her interest in the life of animals was frequently apparent.
 Françoise Taylor held 'one-man' exhibitions in Brussels, Liège, Manchester, Salford, and Bolton, and her works have also been exhibited in Paris, London, and various other English towns and cities.
 Most of her etchings are in the permanent collection in the Cabinet des Estampes in Brussels and several in the Cabinet des Estampes in Paris.